Learning Music-Dance Representations through Explicit-Implicit Rhythm Synchronization: Approach

 where $n, k$ denotes the temporal position and bin number, respectively; $OE(n)$ is the onset envelope at time step $n$; $X_{ref}$ denotes the maximum-filtered spectrogram proposed in~\cite{bock2013maximum}; $\mu$ is the time lag.

 Finally, we pick the local maximum of the onset envelope to detect the discrete onset feature.
 The local maximum will be selected as an onset only if it is some threshold above the local average value.
-The entire rhythm extraction procedure can be derived by the python package LibROSA~\cite{mcfee2015librosa} with the default hyperparameter settings for all algorithms mentioned above.
+The entire rhythm extraction procedure can be derived by the Python package LibROSA~\cite{mcfee2015librosa} with the default hyperparameter settings.

-\subsubsection{Dance Rhythm Detection.}
+\subsubsection{Dance Rhythm Detection}

-For the dancing rhythms, we focus on the motion characteristics of dancers based on dense optical flow estimation.

-\textbf{Optical flow estimator.} Optical flow indicates the direction and magnitudes of visual motions.
+\textbf{Optical flow} indicates the direction and magnitudes of visual motions.
 Therefore, we estimate the dense optical flows as the initial step of dance rhythm detection.
-The effective, lightweight PWC-Net~\cite{sun2018pwc} is selected as the backbone optical flow network.
+The lightweight PWC-Net~\cite{sun2018pwc} is selected as the backbone optical flow network.
 To be specific, PWC-Net extracts feature maps in different resolutions via a feature pyramid extractor consisting of several stacking convolution layers, then warps features of the current frame toward the previous frame and constructs a cost volume.
 Finally, the optical flow is predicted by a multi-layer CNN estimator and refined by a dilated context network.

-\textbf{Histograms of Optical Flow.} Though some existing methods estimate visual trajectory by dense optical flows~\cite{zhao2019sound, gan2019self}, these trajectories live in the Euclidean space, thereby highly relying on the constant of camera view.
-On the contrary, we utilize the Histogram of Oriented Optical Flow (HOOF)~\cite{chaudhry2009histograms}, a non-Euclidean feature, to represent motions in a non-linear manifold.
-HOOF is independent of the camera directions, amplification of camera view, and background noise, which is more robust and generalizable for more dancing scenarios.
+\textbf{Histograms of optical flow.} We utilize the Histogram of Oriented Optical Flow (HOOF)~\cite{chaudhry2009histograms}, a non-Euclidean feature, to represent motions in a non-linear manifold that is more robust for dancing scenarios.
 Specifically, HOOF is computed by the weighted summation of the magnitude of optical flow, where the optical flow $v(t, x, y)$ in each time-stamp is separated into $n$ bins according to its angle from the horizontal axis, represented as follows: